Community Relations Council

 Human Relations Awards

-The annual Human Relations Awards are designed to recognize any individual, youth, or organization/business that has gone “above and beyond” in promoting good human relations in the City of Hickory.
+The annual Human Relations Awards are designed to recognize any individual, youth, organization, or business that has gone above and beyond in promoting good human relations in the City of Hickory.
 The CRC is currently accepting applications for the 2024 Human Relations Awards.
 Learn more.
 To submit a nomination, complete the form below and submit it by Thursday, Feb.
 29, 2024.

 CRC Project Grants

 The Community Relations Council provides grants for projects or programs that directly support the CRC's mission.
 Priority will, generally, be given to projects that are designed to deliver the greatest impact on positive human relations, that are most effective in bringing different sub-communities of Hickory together, and that provide services and resources to the people who can most benefit.
 Applications are reviewed twice a year (spring and fall).

 The CRC consists of 16 members, two of which are high school students and two of which shall be differently-abled or physically challenged.
 No more that 5 of the 14 members shall be of any one racial/ethnic background.